 REHS/RS & CPFS exam

 Emergency Preparedness and Wildfire Resources

-These resources are from the U.S. Centers for Disease Control and Prevention, U.S. Environmental Protection Agency, California Air Resources Board, and California Department of Public Health.
-All resources were created to assist EH specialists with emergency preparedness after a wildfire or mass fire.
+These resources are from the Centers for Disease Control and Prevention, U.S. Environmental Protection Agency, California Air Resources Board, and California Department of Public Health.
+All resources were created to assist environmental health professionals with emergency preparedness after a wildfire or mass fire.

 - Wildfires and Smoke: A Guide for Public Health Officials